lbo462/3tca-son-src/README.md

 ### Samples

-Samples are sets of hex values converted from WAV files.
+Samples are sets of hex values converted from WAV files (via [wav2sketch](https://github.com/PaulStoffregen/Audio/tree/master/extras/wav2sketch)).
 Samples are stored inside `Samples`.

 Samples sets are defined in `Samples.h`.
 Their association with tabs are defined in `TabMgmt.cpp:configure`.

 <hr>

-## Electrical circuit

-Current circuit is three buttons linked to digital pins 33, 34 and 35.

-Register button is plugged to pin 32.

-Next and previous tab are plugged to pins 29 and 30.

-// TODO ADD NICE PICTURES